Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical month for this entry is May 1855.

 Location.
 38° 35.98′ N, 77° 57.26′ W. Marker is in Rixeyville, Virginia, in Culpeper County.
-Marker is at the intersection of Oak Shade Road (County Route 624) and Little Fork Church Road (Route 726), on the right when traveling east on Oak Shade Road.
+It is at the intersection of Oak Shade Road (County Route 624) and Little Fork Church Road (Route 726), on the right when traveling east on Oak Shade Road.
 Marker is on the front lawn of the Little Fork Episcopal Church which is half a mile east of Rixeyville Road (Va Route 229).
 Touch for map.
 Marker is in this post office area: Rixeyville VA 22737, United States of America.
 Touch for directions.

 Map: Brandy Station vicinity, 1863 image.
 Click for full size.

-Photographed By Craig Swain, May 19, 2013
+Photographed by Craig Swain, May 19, 2013

 2. Map: Brandy Station vicinity, 1863